CoinPort/coinport.github.io/maintenance/index.md

 <h2>The CoinPort Exchange website is temporarily unavailable while we perform scheduled maintenance.</h2>

-<p>We are continuously upgrading the Coin Port platform to ensure our customers get the best possible experience.</p>
+<p>We are continuously upgrading the CoinPort platform to ensure our customers get the best possible experience.</p>

 <p>Your patience is appreciated and we apologise for any inconvenience.</p>